Deception Pass: History

-The park was officially established in 1923, when the original 1600 acre of a military reserve was transferred to Washington State Parks.
-The park's facilities were greatly enhanced in the 1930s when the Civilian Conservation Corps (CCC) built roads, trails, and buildings in order to develop the park.
-The road to West Beach was created in 1950, opening up a stretch of beach to hordes of vehicles.
+The park was established in 1923, when the original 1600 acre of a military reserve was transferred to Washington State Parks.
+The park's facilities were improved in the 1930s by the Civilian Conservation Corps (CCC), which built roads, trails, and buildings.
+The road to West Beach was created in 1950, opening the beach to vehicles.
 The former fish hatchery at Bowman Bay became a part of the park in the early 1970s.
 The old entrance to the park was closed in 1997 when a new entrance was created at the intersection of Highway 20 and Cornet Bay road, improving access into and out of the park.

 Activities and amenities

 The park's recreational facilities include campgrounds, hiking trails, beaches, and tidepools.
-Several miles of the Pacific Northwest Trail are within the park, most notably including the section that crosses Deception Pass on the Highway 20 bridge.
-In addition, the Cornet Bay Retreat Center provides cabins and dining and recreation facilities.
-Cornet Bay offers boat launches and fishing opportunities, while Bowman Bay has an interpretive center that explains the story of the Civilian Conservation Corps throughout Washington state.
-Near the center is a CCC honor statue, which can be found in 30 different states in the country.
+Several miles of the Pacific Northwest Trail are within the park, including the section that crosses Deception Pass on the Highway 20 bridge.
+The Cornet Bay Retreat Center provides cabins and dining and recreation facilities.
+Cornet Bay offers boat launches and fishing, while Bowman Bay has an interpretive center that explains the story of the Civilian Conservation Corps throughout Washington state.
+Near the center is a CCC honor statue, which can be found in 30 U.S. states.
 Fishing is popular in Pass Lake, on the north side of the bridge.
 Boat rentals and guided tours of the park are also offered.

 Islands

-Included in the park are ten islands: Northwest Island, Deception Island, Pass Island, Strawberry, Ben Ure, Kiket, Skagit, Hope, and Big and Little Deadman Islands.
+The park includes land on ten islands: Northwest Island, Deception Island, Pass Island, Strawberry, Ben Ure, Kiket, Skagit, Hope, and Big and Little Deadman Islands.
 Ben Ure Island is partially privately owned.
 The island is not open to the public except for a small rentable cabin available via the state park, which is only accessible by rowboat.

 In popular culture

-Jonathan Raban's 1999 travel memoir Passage to Juneau describes the history of the pass and Raban's passage through it in a 30ft yacht.
+Jonathan Raban's 1999 travel memoir Passage to Juneau describes the history of the pass and Raban's passage through it in a 30 ft yacht.
 The 2002 horror movie The Ring was in part filmed near the pass.
 The bridge is fictionalized as a toll bridge named "Desolation Bridge" in season one of The Killing.
+The bridge was also used as inspiration for the large bridge in the "Highway 17" chapter of Half-Life 2.
 Seattle shoegaze act The Sight Below filmed the 2008 video for their track "Further Away" at Deception Pass, with Deception Island's scenic imagery prominently featured.
 Seattle grunge band Mudhoney named a song on their 1993 EP Five Dollar Bob's Mock Cooter Stew "Deception Pass."
 Seattle progressive rock band Queensrÿche filmed scenes of their video "Anybody Listening" near Deception Pass and Deception Island.